iumiCash/iumiCash.github.io/docs/vendors/index.md

 # Introduction to vendors

-A `Vendor` is a third-party system integrated with iumiCash for the purpose of using iumiCash as one of the payment methods.
+A `Vendor` is a third-party system integrated with iumiCash for the purpose of using iumiCash as one of the payment methods offered to the end-users.

 The following are the major steps required to integrate with iumiCash and start use iumiCash as a payment method: